-One safety message is on the left side of the valve mechanism cover.
-One safety message is on the right side of the engine gear case.
+One safety message is located on the left side of the engine.
+One safety message is located on the right side of the engine.

 Do not operate or work on this equipment unless you have read and understand the instructions and warnings in the Operation and Maintenance Manuals.
 Failure to follow the instructions or heed the warnings could result in serious injury or death.